-Colin Evans, Children’s Library Technician, also believes that technology has also been detrimental to children’s attention spans, and consequently affecting their performance in school.
+Colin Evans, Community Services Librarian and Co-Manager, also believes that technology has also been detrimental to children’s attention spans, and consequently affecting their performance in school.

 By getting children involved in reading and literature during summer vacation, Evans and Lorer believe they will be more prepared for when school starts in September.

 “It’s really nice to have something that we can offer that’s educational, entertaining and engaging that doesn’t use a screen at all,” Evans said.
 “It reaches their imaginations, and creates a connection [which] is really rare now.”

 The library also holds a summer reading program, which has over 300 children registered.